Is this Program Right for You?

 (FREN-224-001S - 1 credit)

-This optional, one-credit hour course is offered in two sections.
-The first is for students who have taken French in the past and who wish to improve their oral and aural conversation skills for everyday life.
-The second is for students with little or no background in French who wish to learn the basics of communicating in the language.
+This optional, one-credit hour course is offered to students who have taken French in the past and who wish to improve their oral and aural conversation skills for everyday life, or for students with little or no background in French who wish to learn the basics of communicating in the language.

-The internship is a critical component of the Brussels program that allows you to use what you learn in the classroom the next day in your internship.
-Students intern two days a week, each week.
-The Brussels internship coordinator works with students to place them in a challenging internship in organizations and corporations whose daily activities bring them into contact with the EU or NATO.
-Past internships have taken place with members of the European Parliament, lobbying organizations, consulting firms, law firms, defense contractors, corporations, non-governmental organizations, etc.
+The AU Brussels Internship is a critical component of the Brussels program that allows you to use what you learn in the classroom in your internship.
+Students intern two and a half days a week, most weeks.
+The Brussels Internship Coordinator works with students to place them in a challenging internship in organizations and corporations whose daily activities bring them into contact with the EU or NATO.

 The internship course provides academic structure to the internship experience.
 The internship grade is determined by both the written academic work and an evaluation by the internship supervisor.